ci-for-research/self-hosted-runners/ubuntu-docker/README.md

 ### Build image

 Now we are ready to build our Docker image.
 The following command will use [Dockerfile](docker/Dockerfile) in `docker` folder to build the image.
-It will create a system user, install necassary system packages and dependencies for the runner.
+It will create a system user, install necessary system packages and dependencies for the runner.

 ```shell
 docker build \